PeteGabriel/hippobase/README.md

 ## Description

-Equestrian Events Riders List is a Go-based project designed to manage and display information about riders participating in equestrian events.
+Go-based project designed to manage and display information about riders participating in equestrian events.
 It leverages libraries like `goquery` and `colly` for web scraping and data processing.

 ## Features

 - Efficient data scraping using `colly`.
 - HTML parsing with `goquery`.
-- Modular and extensible design.

 ## Installation